-A man suffered life-threatening injuries after being struck by a vehicle while attempting to cross an intersection without using a crosswalk in the University District of Seattle on January 10.
+A man suffered life-threatening injuries in a pedestrian accident after being struck by a vehicle while attempting to cross an intersection without using a crosswalk in the University District of Seattle on January 10.

 According to news reports, the crash happened Friday evening in Seattle on 7th Avenue near 50th street in the University District, at approximately 8:20 p.m.
 The man crossed the street wearing dark clothing and was hit head-on by an Audi, which reportedly had three men inside.
 The impact from the body and the car colliding caused the Audi’s windshield to shatter.